- City Manager

 - Collection Schedules & Maps

 - Heavy Brush & Bulky Items

 How do I know which cart is mine?

 - The cart's number can be found at the front of the cart.
-That number is assigned to individual street addresses, not to individual customers.
-If a customer moves, the cart must remain at the assigned address.
+That number is assigned to individual street addresses, not individual customers: If a customer moves, the cart must remain at the assigned address.
 To verify your cart, call the Customer Call Center: 826-CITY (2489).

 Is a 96-gallon cart sufficient?

 - National surveys indicate that a 96 gallon container is adequate for an average household.
 You may request a smaller cart, if you do not need the larger cart.
 Contact the Customer Call Center at (361) 826-CITY (2489) to request a smaller cart.

 Where should I place my carts and what about parking on collection days?